 The major goal of TiMM is to move beyond the rote learning of a clinical presentation and journal club to stimulate students to think as physician scientists.
 The last section fostering discussion should naturally transition into a more general discussion.
 What is the next important question?
 What technical hurdles need to be overcome, and how might I do that?
 What other techniques or fields of research could be brought to bear on the problem?

 At this point in the discussion, the presenters will also lean upon the questions that have been submitted by their classmates to foster discussion (see below).
 While the presentation is ongoing, later presenters in the group can take time to select from among the questions, introduce those questions and facilitate open discussion.
 It is expected that everyone will participate in the discussion.
 Broad class participation is essential to the educational mission of this class.
 Your preceptor will be present during your presentation and can be thought of as a resource to weigh in on the important discussion questions.
-Brad and Rahul may also help raise important discussion points.
+Raj and Rahul may also help raise important discussion points.
 However, you should try to lead to discussion and extract as much as possible from your classmates.
 The best presentations naturally foster a high level of engagement from your fellow students by stimulating them to think and contribute.
 We will attempt to end class on time (class is 90 minutes long).
 Note that the last 5 min of class is reserved for your preceptors to share more about themselves, why they selected this paper, and any big picture advice they have as you set upon the pathway towards becoming a physician-scientist.